Windmolders/piJS/README.md

 ## Installation

-Clone the project to a folder
+Clone the project to a folder on your PI
 ```shell
 git clone https://github.com/Windmolders/piJS.git
 ```